MicrosoftDocs/win32/desktop-src/OpenGL/stencil-test.md

 ---
 title: Stencil Test
-description: The stencil test conditionally discards a fragment based on the outcome of a comparison between the value in the stencil buffer and a reference value. ms.assetid: '967be1e5-a9a2-45cc-aae7-c33cc257ade1'
+description: The stencil test conditionally discards a fragment based on the outcome of a comparison between the value in the stencil buffer and a reference value. ms.assetid: 967be1e5-a9a2-45cc-aae7-c33cc257ade1
+keywords:
-keywords: ["OpenGL processing pipeline,stencil test", "stencil test OpenGL"]
+- OpenGL processing pipeline,stencil test
+- stencil test OpenGL
+ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # Stencil Test